 "At-Tawwaab" (The Acceptor to Repentance), "Al-Ghafur" (The Forgiver), "Al-Ghaffar" ( The Forgiving), "Al-Afuww" ( The Pardoner) are some from the 99 beautiful names (Al-Asma-ul-Husna) and attributes of God.
-Tauba is an underlying principle in Islam.
-It's a premise for our Deen.
-Allah repeatedly gives us chance to come back to HIM and to start clean.
+Tauba is an essential principle in Islam.
+Allah repeatedly gives us chance to come back to Him and to start clean.
 A beautiful Hadith underlying this principle in Islam:

 On the authority of Anas رضي الله عنه who said: I heard the messenger of Allah ﷺ say: Allah the Almighty has said: "O son of Adam, so long as you call upon Me and ask of Me, I shall forgive you for what you have done, and I shall not mind.
 O son of Adam were your sins to reach the clouds of the sky and were you then to ask forgiveness of Me, I would forgive you.
 O son of Adam were you to come to Me with sins nearly as great as the earth and were you then to face Me, ascribing no partner to Me, I would bring you forgiveness nearly as great as its."

 The above Hadith highlights that every sin if repented with sincerity is forgiven by the most Gracious and most Merciful Lord of all mankind.

-To Ask God for forgiveness we must first meet and complete the 3 main prerequisites.
-I call it the "3 R's".
+To ask God for forgiveness we must first meet and complete the three main prerequisites.
+These are the "3 R's".

 1) Recognize that we have sinned.

 2) Regret with a sincere heart and

 But sometimes even with the best resolve we tend to repeat our mistakes and sins.
 We are humans and Allah who is our Creator knows our weaknesses.
 He is "Oft-forgiving, Oft-Merciful" (Ghaffur ur Rahim) as described in God's own words several times in several contexts in the Glorious Quran.
 He is the one who forgives the sins of His slaves time and time again.

 "And (there are) others who have acknowledged their sins, they have mixed a deed that was righteous with another that was evil.
 Perhaps God will turn unto them in forgiveness.
 Surely, God is Oft-Forgiving, Most Merciful".
-(Surah Al-Tawba 9:102)
+(Quran 9:102)